What to Serve With Zucchini Fritters?

 Fill the pouch up, fold the open edges tightly (overlap them), seal tightly closed on one end, and then grill away.

-Mashed Potatoes with lots of Minced Chives
+Mashed Potatoes With Lots of Minced Chives

-Brussel Sprouts Roasted in Balsamic Vinegar with Bacon Crumbles.
+Brussel Sprouts Roasted in Balsamic Vinegar with Bacon Crumbles

-Then Alice Brussel sprouts into thin wedges and tosses in a skillet with olive oil, salt, and pepper.
 Roast until tender and golden brown on the edges.
 Toss in the skillet while they are still hot.
 Top with bacon crumbles and lemon juice (optional).

 A Side of Sauteed Zucchini in Olive Oil and Lemon Juice